 The current concept loader operating its way through the test mine in Tampere is not for sale.
 It is even doubtful that there ever will be a loader that looks exactly like it available on the market.
 This is a teaser, to show what to expect.
 The concept loader showcases the Sandvik vision for future robotic mining technologies, and the plan is to gradually commercialize and deploy the technologies across different types of equipment.

 Developments in the automotive industry have been valuable in this endeavor.
-The advances in sensor technology development for self-driving cars has led to new components becoming available for sensing the environment, for route planning and for avoiding obstacles.
+The advances in sensor technology development for self-driving cars have led to new components becoming available for sensing the environment, for route planning and for avoiding obstacles.
 The electrification is greatly beneficial in mining too, as battery-driven equipment reduces CO2 emissions both above and underground.
 If powered with renewable energy the value chain increases further.

 The new concept vehicle has been designed from the ground up for autonomous use.
 All factors necessary to accommodate people onboard have been eliminated, such as the operator cabin.
 Optimizing the design for autonomous use allows higher payloads in existing tunnels.
 It also enables the design of smaller machines that can work in narrow passages, a valuable aspect as smaller tunnels mean less mining waste.